-Ijeoma Opara is currently a fulltime doctoral student at Montclair State University in the Department of Family Science and Human Development.
-She is also a doctoral research fellow under two federally funded programs, Paterson Coalition Against Substance Abuse (P-CASA) & Project Community Organizing for Prevention Education (Project COPE).
-P-CASA is a drug free communities/ Substance Abuse and Mental Health Services Administration (SAMHSA) grant that aims to reduce adolescent access to alcohol, tobacco, and illicit drugs.
-Project COPE is a minority AIDS initiative grant that provides a community based HIV/AIDS, substance abuse, & viral hepatitis educational intervention to ethnic minority youth in Paterson, NJ.
-Ijeoma’s primary role as a research fellow is to evaluate both programs, disseminate data and findings to community stakeholders, and facilitate the Project COPE intervention to youth and youth adults within their community.
-Both programs aim to address adolescent health disparities in Paterson, New Jersey by increasing awareness and prevention education, utilizing youth empowerment principles, and community mobilizing to inform policy change in order to reduce health disparities.
+Ijeoma Opara, LMSW, is a doctoral candidate at Montclair State University in the Department of Family Science and Human Development.
+She is also a doctoral research fellow under two federally funded programs: Paterson Coalition Against Substance Abuse (P-CASA) and Project Community Organizing for Prevention Education (Project COPE).
+P-CASA aims to reduce adolescent access to alcohol, tobacco, and drugs.
+Project COPE provides a community based HIV/AIDS, substance abuse, and viral hepatitis educational intervention to ethnic minority youth in Paterson, NJ.
+As a research fellow, Ms. Opara evaluates both programs, disseminates data and findings to community stakeholders, and facilitates the Project COPE intervention to youth and youth adults within their community.

-Ijeoma has a vast array of work experience in the field of adolescent and family clinical social work and practice.
-Before pursuing her doctorate, Ijeoma worked as a youth and family therapist for an alternative-to-incarceration agency in New York City where she primarily served urban youth of color and their families.
-Ijeoma was also employed as the Assistant Director of supportive housing division at a large child welfare organization in Westchester County, New York that served youth transitioning from foster care to independent living.
-She was also previously employed as a care coordinator for a home healthcare agency in Union County, New Jersey for several years.
-Additionally, Ijeoma was selected as a Centers for Disease Control & Prevention extern where she was placed at the Johns Hopkins University School of Medicine to conduct research on racial disparities in asthma morbidity in African American children.
-She has presented her work at the American Public Health Association and various other conferences.
+Before pursuing her doctorate, Ms. Opara served as a youth and family therapist for an alternative-to-incarceration agency in New York City, in which role she primarily served urban youth of color and their families.
+She served as the Assistant Director for the supportive housing division at a large child welfare organization in Westchester County, NY, which served youth transitioning from foster care to independent living.
+She previously served as a care coordinator for a home healthcare agency in Union County, NJ.
+She was selected as a Centers for Disease Control & Prevention extern, and was placed at the Johns Hopkins University School of Medicine to conduct research on racial disparities in asthma morbidity in African American children.
+She has presented work at the American Public Health Association and various other conferences.